cloudmesh/client/docs/source/quickstart.rst

 Getting started with the Cloud(s)
 ----------------------------------

 Naturally you want to get started with clouds.
-IN case you have a username and project in futuresystems using cloudmesh is easy.
+In case you have a username and project in futuresystems using cloudmesh is easy.
 Only thing you need is an entry in the .ssh/config file with the machine name india, like follows::